Mohamed Lemine Ch'bih Ould Cheikh Melainine

-Mohamed Lemine Ch'bih Ould Cheikh Melainine (born 12 December 1951) is a Mauritanian politician.
-He has also served as the leader of the Qadiriyya Islamic brotherhood.
+Mohamed Lemine Ch'bih Ould Cheikh Malainine (born 12 December 1951, in Atar) is a Mauritanian politician.
+He has served as a former leader of the Qadiriyya Islamic brotherhood.

 Early life and education

 Ould Cheikh Melainine was born in Atar, then part of the French Colony of Mauritania, on 12 December 1951.
 He received his primary and secondary education in Mauritania, before travelling to France for higher studies.
 He received his bachelors, master's, and doctoral degrees from the University of Nancy in the late 1960s and early 1970s.

 During his youth Ould Cheikh Melainine seemingly had some Marxist inclinations.

 Career

 Government work

 Following the completion of his education Ould Cheikh Melainine went on to serve at Mauritania's Ministry of Mining from 1976 to 1981, working on plan's relating to the development on industry in Mauritania.
-In 1981 he became the director of research at the Mauritanian National Development Fund.
-He 1981 and 1982 he also served as an adviser to the fisheries-related Société des Frigorifiques de Mauritanie (SOFRIMA), and went on to serve from 1983 to 1986 as a presidential Consultant on fisheries policy.
+In 1981 he became the Director of research at the Mauritanian National Development Fund.
+Between 1981 and 1982 he also served as an adviser to the fisheries related Société des Frigorifiques de Mauritanie (SOFRIMA) and went on to serve from 1983 to 1986 as a Presidential Consultant on fisheries policy.

 Political career

 In 1998 Ould Cheikh Melainine founded the Popular Front.
 The party centered around a commitment to the establishment of a civil state, access of all political parties to the media, the separation of the Mauritanian state and the Democratic and Social Republican Party (PRDS) of President Maaouya Ould Sid'Ahmed Taya, and the creation of a national unity government chaired by the opposition.
-The front was initially mainly distinguished by its policy of non-participation in elections under the Ould Taya government.
+The front was initially mainly distinguished by its policy of non-participation in elections under the Ould Taya Government.